-While the TEACH Grant Program was originally funded at annual $4,000 awards, the federal budget sequester that went into effect on March 1, 2013, has adjusted the amounts that could be awarded students within subsequent timeframes.
+While the TEACH Grant Program was originally funded with annual $4,000 awards, the federal budget sequester that went into effect on March 1, 2013, has adjusted the amounts that could be awarded to students within subsequent timeframes.
 All other provisions of the program remained the same.

 Instead of $4,000 annual amounts, awards first disbursed during these timeframes were reduced accordingly: